 The model has been fine-tuned since it was first introduced and so this explanatory note has been prepared in order to clarify and summarise the basic principles that underpin the NPD model (as it will be applied in future privately financed infrastructure projects) and differentiate it from the traditional PFI model.

-This explanatory note has been prepared and issued by the Scottish Futures Trust on behalf of the Scottish Government.
+This explanatory note has been prepared and issued by the Scottish Futures Trust.
 Any clarifications and queries should be directed to the Scottish Futures Trust at mailbox@scottishfuturestrust.org.uk

 CONTENTS